-- Best interests of the child are paramount and shall be the primary consideration in our decision making. - Respect for children's rights, including the right to protection and the right to participate in decisions affecting their lives, as enshrined in the United Nations Convention on the Rights of the Child, 1989. - Equality of opportunity to ensure that all children can enjoy our activities safely regardless of their gender, ability, race, ethnicity, circumstances or age.
-Vulnerable children require particular attention in order to optimise their safety and protection and promote their access to opportunities. - Consultation with children and their families regarding the implementation of the Policy and procedures developed to support its implementation. - Cultural sensitivity and recognition of local context in decision making and in informing our procedures. - Accountability and being responsible in order to meet our obligations regarding our duty of care towards children and acting where we believe that a child is at risk or has been harmed. - Working in an honest and transparent way by informing those we work with, including children, about our Safeguarding Policy, and explaining how we work to safeguard children. - Ensuring confidentiality to protect sensitive personal data.
-Information will only be shared and handled on a need to know basis access to information must be necessary solely for the conduct of official duties.

-• Working together to safeguard children both across the British Council and with other organisations.
+- Best interest of the child is paramount and shall be the primary consideration in our decision making. - Respect for children's rights, including the right to protection and the right to participate in decisions affecting their lives, as enshrined in the UNCRC 1989. - Equality of opportunity to ensure that all children can enjoy British Council activities safely regardless of their gender, ability, race, ethnicity, circumstances, or age.
+Vulnerable children require particular attention to optimise their safety and protection and promote their access to opportunities. - Consultation with children and their families regarding the implementation of the Policy and procedures developed to support its implementation. - Cultural sensitivity and recognition of local context in decision making and in informing our procedures. - Accountability and being responsible to meet our obligations regarding our duty of care towards children and acting where we believe that a child is at risk or has been harmed. - Working in an honest and transparent way by informing those we work with, including children, about our Safeguarding Policy, and explaining how we work to safeguard them. - Ensuring confidentiality to protect sensitive personal data.
+Information will only be shared on a need-to-know basis access to information must be necessary solely for the purpose of conducting official duties. - Working together to safeguard children both across the British Council and with other organisations.
 This includes law enforcement and specialist child welfare agencies where necessary.